How To Celebrate Yourself First Before The World Applauds You

 5. What is stopping you from being successful?
 A shift in mindset?
 Resources?
 Lack of money, opportunities, etc?

 So, what will you choose?
-Will you be a shining light others are drawn to or will you withhold your greatness because you fear being found out?
-I trust you choose that which is in alignment with your core self.
+Will you be a shining light others are drawn to, or will you withhold your greatness because you fear being found out?
+I trust that you choose what is in alignment with your core self.

 2 Responses to How To Celebrate Yourself First Before The World Applauds You